 Vibrado Technologies was co-founded by UC Santa Cruz alumnus Quinn Jacobson in 2012.
 The company makes a wearable sensor platform to maximize the benefits of physical training for sports and fitness.

 WhoWhere? was an early yellow-pages search engine founded by Gunjan Sinha in 1995.
-Read an interview with Sinha for Humans of BSOE.
+Read an interview with Sinha for Voices of Baskin Engineering.

 Wiseper is a startup created by Baskin Engineering graduate student Fatemeh Mirzaei.
 The social platform uses artificial intelligence and community posting to help users sort through conflicting information and reports to make better sense of online media stories.